 That limitation?
-It’s a business-killer, and this post will help you get past that.
+It’s a career-killer, and it’s something every freelancer should work to get past.
+This post will help you do just that.

 B2B and B2C are a set of letters that, if you take the time to understand them, can change your freelance career.

 If you ask anyone to name a list of businesses or products, 9 times outta 10, they’re going to give B2C answers.
-That’s because that’s who we’re exposed to.
+That’s because, unless you’re an accountant or in business school, that’s what we’re exposed to.
 United, Nike, Gucci, AT&T, Apple, The Wall Street Journal…they all have very strong B2C presences.
 Some of them though, also have specific lines of products and services that are only for businesses.
-That’s the B2B space and you, as a freelancer, likely live there too.
+That’s the B2B space and you, as a freelancer, probably live there too.

-Most freelancers are B2B freelancers.
-The exceptions are people like personal trainers, personal chefs, makeup artists and the like (and even they can overlap some.)
-The difference is usually easy to figure out though — if you’re a freelancer who works with individuals, you’re probably in the B2C world.
+Most freelancers are B2B freelancers and that’s who this post will focus on.
+The exceptions are people like personal trainers, personal chefs, makeup artists, artists who create custom work, etc. (and even they can overlap some if their direct clients are agencies, corporations, or other businesses) The difference is usually easy to figure out though — if you’re a freelancer who works with individuals making purchases for their own, personal use, you’re probably in the B2C world.
 Everybody else is B2B.

 That means writers, accountants, academics, engineers, lawyers…we’re all little micro businesses serving other businesses.
+Welcome to the world of B2B!
 That position has some serious implications for you as a freelancer and how your business can grow.

 So for example, if I’m a writer that blogs for Gucci, I serve a B2C client.
 If I blog for HubSpot?
 I’m working with a B2B client.

-So you’re a freelancer, you’ve accepted that you work in the world of B2B, and you’re ready to go.
+So you’re a freelancer, you’re aware that you work in the world of B2B, and you’re ready to go.
 What does that really mean?